 Author/s of Study course:

 Larisa Turuševa, Dr. paed., assoc., prof.

 Credits (Latvian) Credit score in the ECTS system:

 4 6

 Test form:

 Examination

 Study course prerequisites:

 Management theories

 Course objectives are:

-enhancing the master student's self-cognitive abilities in cre of essence in the interaction process.
-Provide a practical base Course outcomes (knowledge, skills, competencies): eative intercultural dialogue, as well as the holistic perception sis for effective partnership in a globalised environment.
+Promote the development of master students' competence in applied communication in the context of globalisation, enhancing the master student's self-cognitive abilities in creative intercultural dialogue, as well as the holistic perception of essence in the interaction process.
+Provide a practical basis for effective partnership in a globalised environment.

-Understands concepts in the communication area Understands the difference in communication between different cultures Knows the challenges in intercultural communication Knows intercultural leadership concepts and fundamentals Knows intercultural communication risks and their management Understands behavioural/cultural/tradition norms for different cultures Is able to communicate successfully in international environment Can find the required information independently and analyse it for solving a problem The content of the study course required to attain the results of the study (thematic plan of the course):
+- Understands concepts in the communication area - Understands the difference in communication between different cultures - Knows the challenges in intercultural communication - Knows intercultural leadership concepts and fundamentals - Knows intercultural communication risks and their management - Understands behavioural/cultural/tradition norms for different cultures - Is able to communicate successfully in international environment - Can find the required information independently and analyse it for solving a problem

-212. Stereotypes.
-Understanding of intercultural divergen •

-213. Other hierarchies, individualism, age, women and me214.
-Multiplicity of communication.
-The techniques of per

-214. Multiplicity of communication.
-The techniques of persuasion and influence across cultures.

-The c The content of the study course required to attain the results of the study (thematic plan of the course): 212.
+The content of the study course required to attain the results of the study (thematic plan of the course): 236.
 Stereotypes.
 Understanding of intercultural divergence and diversity.
-213. Other hierarchies, individualism, age, women and men roles, families, distance issues.
-214. Multiplicity of communication.
+237. Other hierarchies, individualism, age, women and men roles, families, distance issues.
+238. Multiplicity of communication.
 The techniques of persuasion and influence across cultures.
-215. Different cultures' attitude to time.
-216. Tact and sensitivity in regards of religion, success and priorities.
-217. Decision making Meetings, conversations, presentations.
+239. Different cultures' attitude to time.
+240. Tact and sensitivity in regards of religion, success and priorities.
+241. Decision making Meetings, conversations, presentations.

-Taking into account the needs of the study group/learners, the interests, the level of existing knowledge and understanding, the plan may adjust the number of contact hours and the order of topics understanding, the plan may dajust the number of contact hours and the order of copies Lecture hours (incl. seminars, discussion) No. Topic full-time studies full-time studies part-time studies with e- learning elements 7.
+Taking into account the needs of the study group/learners, the interests, the level of existing knowledge and understanding, the plan may adjust the number of contact hours and the order of topics istanding, the plan may adjust the number of the Lecture hours (incl. seminars, discussion) Lecture nours (inc i.
+Seminars, discussio (n) No. Topic full-time studies full-time studies part-time studies with e- learning elements 7.
 Stereotypes.
 Understanding of intercultural divergence and diversity.
 6 8.
 Other hierarchies, individualism, age, women and men roles, families, distance issues.
 6 9.
 Multiplicity of communication.
 The techniques of persuasion and influence across cultures.
 4 10.
 Different cultures' attitude to time.
 12